Kill Termites with our Termite Baiting System

 Just occasionally, a worker finds such wood but then has to get back to the colony to report it.
 We do not know that process but we do know that when other social insects such as ants and bees find a new food (or a tree in bloom) on getting back to the nest/hive they convey the destination information.
 On other occasions, termites searching for a better/closer moisture source burrow through soil and may come across condensation under a concrete slab.
 And concrete slabs are usually adjacent to a building.
 There may even be some wooden formwork that wasn’t removed as a bonus!

 Now you know the process of termites searching for new food, you can understand how stations containing desirable wood, set roughly 3 metres apart around structures, particularly in areas conducive to termite requirements, are easily found by a scouting termite and why it meets their requirements without them having to go the extra distance to the building, then find a way into it, then find timber, then find its way back out again… and finally report back to “the committee”.

 As nests are almost never started within a building, your home is under constant threat from any nearby nest.
 When the nest finds and begins getting its food from a Monitoring or Baiting Station and, as a homeowner, you notice that the Station is under attack because the hole in the lid is blocked by them to prevent loss of humidity and the entrance of ants, you simply add bait and let them do what it is instinctive for them to do.
 They self-destruct because they are doing exactly what they have always done for eons of time… when there were no buildings, only fallen logs and branches.

-What are the Main Difference Between Homeowner and Professionals?
+What is the Main Difference Between Homeowners and Professionals?